Joker Arroyo: As Executive Secretary

-As Congressman
+As congressman

-Arroyo ran independent for the position of Congressman in the lone district of Makati in 1992.
-He was a popular figure in the House of Representatives with a 100% attendance record for nine years from the time he was elected up to the end of his last term.
+Arroyo ran independent for the position of congressman in the lone district of Makati in 1992.
 He was in caucus with the PDP–Laban.
+However, his first election was annulled by the House of Representatives Electoral Tribunal on January 25, 1995, as a result of an electoral protest filed by his closest rival Augusto Syjuco Jr., citing irregularities in the vote count at most precincts.
+The ruling was later reversed on July 14, 1995, two weeks after he began his second term following his re-election in 1995.

-He passed several national bills and some local bills like the creation of the City of Makati and the second district of Makati.
-When the lone district of Makati was divided into two, he ran for the first district in 1998.
+Arroyo passed several national bills and some local bills like the cityhood of Makati, including the reapportionment of Makati into two districts.
+Following the cityhood and reapportionment of Makati, he ran for the first district in 1998 and won.
+He also ran for House Speaker during the opening of the 11th Congress in 1998, but lost to Las Piñas Representative Manny Villar with a vote of 171–37.
+He became a popular figure in the House of Representatives with a 100% attendance record for nine years from the time he was elected up to the end of his last term.

-In November 2000, he was one of the last congressmen to sign the endorsement for the impeachment of President Joseph Estrada.
+In November 2000, Arroyo was one of the last congressmen to sign the endorsement for the impeachment of President Joseph Estrada.
 He was voted the Lead Prosecutor for the impeachment trial in December 2000.
 He fought for the opening of the second bank envelope and its presentation was a critical evidence for the prosecution of Estrada.
 The Senate voted down his request and this led to the second EDSA Revolution.
-His role in the impeachment trial earned him one of preferred choices in the SWS and Pulse Asia survey for a Senate race.
-The new government, led by President Gloria Macapagal Arroyo convinced Congressman Arroyo to run for the Senate.
+His role in the impeachment trial earned him one of preferred choices in the Social Weather Stations and Pulse Asia survey for a Senate race.
+The new government, led by President Gloria Macapagal Arroyo, convinced Congressman Arroyo to run for the Senate.
 He was named to the People Power Coalition's senatorial slate.
 Arroyo received a huge number of votes from the electorate.

 As Senator

-Arroyo has chaired the Senate Blue Ribbon Committee, the Senate Justice and Human Rights Committee, and the Senate Public Services Committee, during the 13th Congress.
-He claimed to have never traveled abroad on government money and his Statement of Assets and Liabilities has remained almost unchanged from the time he entered public service in 1986. retrieved on February 21, 2007.
+Arroyo chaired the Senate Blue Ribbon Committee, the Senate Justice and Human Rights Committee, and the Senate Public Services Committee during the 13th Congress.
+He claimed to have never traveled abroad on government money and his Statement of Assets and Liabilities remained almost unchanged from the time he entered public service in 1986.
 He was reelected in 2007 under the administration TEAM Unity coalition.
 He retired from public service on June 30, 2013.

+Arroyo had accused President Benigno Aquino III of consolidating power and behaving like a dictator when, in 2011, the president led a successful effort to impeach Supreme Court Chief Justice Renato Corona.
+Arroyo was one of the three senators who voted to acquit.
+The Aquino administration called the impeachment and conviction a significant victory in its anticorruption efforts.